PAYLHORSE-Software/VETS/README.md

 ## ABOUT

 Current translation solutions for Japanese games are too messy for general use.
-VETS hopes to be a full-featured, unintrusive, utilitarian solution for tackling that text-heavy imported JRPG or VN with confidence.
+VETS hopes to be a fully-featured, unintrusive, utilitarian solution for tackling that text-heavy imported JRPG or VN with confidence.

 VETS uses Google Cloud Vision to spot text, ![KAKASI](http://kakasi.namazu.org/index.html.en) for romaji conversion, and DeepL machine translation.